 Lift the consignment properly: Lifting a consignment is a technique and all the staff should be trained on it to be safe while on the job.
 If they are not properly trained, they might be at risk of hurting their back over time.
 Carrying the package close to your body is the key will reduce the chances of getting hurt

-Keeping the work area tidy: Keeping the place tidy and neat will help tripping or slipping, as the warehouse floors are of concrete and might hurt badly in case of any fall.
+Keeping the work area tidy: Keeping the place tidy and neat will help to trip or slip, as the warehouse floors are of concrete and might hurt badly in case of any fall.
 Also, ensure that there is no clutter on the floor that will cause a fall.
 Regular inspection is necessary to have a check on the floor’s tidiness and cleanliness.
 One can also follow the 5S methodology, which is a Japanese way of organizing a workplace.

-Correct usage of warehouse equipment: Use of modern equipment in the warehouse ensures operational efficiency, but the staff should know how to operate them, that’s why licensed users can only use the forklift.
+Correct usage of warehouse equipment: The use of modern equipment in the warehouse ensures operational efficiency, but the staff should know how to operate them, that’s why licensed users can only use the forklift.
 There should be a mock drill for staff during regular intervals to understand the safety protocols.

-Warehouse safety procedures posters: All the safety procedures can be converted into picture posters like showing proper lifting techniques, etc. and posted across the warehouse to remind staff to follow it regularly.
+Warehouse safety procedures posters: All the safety procedures can be converted into picture posters showing proper lifting techniques, etc., and posted across the warehouse to remind staff to follow them regularly.

 More Info Visit Warehouse in India